Looking to buy a prom suit? Here’s where to start.

 Don’t be afraid to come in with ideas you’ve seen on Instagram or in magazines – the more you share with us, the more we can help you.
 Sharing what you like or what inspires you can be the difference between simply a stylish suit and an outfit that makes you look and feel your very best.

 If anything influences the kind of suit you should be buying, where you’re going to wear it is a key thing to consider.
 In your case it’s prom and this is actually the most freedom you’ll ever have to wear something that you can really shine in.

 Feeling bold?
 Go all out in a pastel-hued suit or take your look a step further in a double-breasted style.
 Traditionally the uniform of bankers, the double-breasted suit has been reimagined for life outside the City in slimmer fits and standout cloths.

 If you’re a more understated kind of guy, you’ll never go wrong with a dinner suit or prom tuxedo with classic black satin lapels.

 It’s best to be honest with any budget you have in mind.
 As a prom go-er buying your first suit, you might not have finished growing yet so there’s no point blowing your budget on something that might not fit for very long.
-If your budget is tight, think about buying a versatile two-piece suit that’ll look great styled up with accessories for prom, but also work dialed down for all those interviews you’ll have to go to now you’re a man of the world.
+If your budget is tight, think about buying a versatile two-piece suit that’ll look great styled up with accessories for prom, but also work dialled down for all those interviews you’ll have to go to now you’re a man of the world.

 If you are keen to make an entrance but still need to keep an eye on costs, you can also think about hiring a suit for the night.
-Our prom suit hire collection includes modern lounge suits starting from just £52.
+Our prom hire collection includes modern lounge suits starting from just £52.